Strobesstrobes

 5

-Prove the goal is reachable, then deliver an ATT&CK-mapped attack narrative.
+Prove the goal is reachable, then deliver an ATT&CK-mapped attack narrative and debrief.

 What happens during reconnaissance?

 The output is a target map: which people are likely phishing targets, which services are exposed, and which technologies might offer a way in.
 In ATT&CK terms this is the Reconnaissance and Resource Development tactics.
 AI-assisted attack-surface discovery is increasingly part of this stage, continuously mapping exposed assets the way an agentic pentesting system would.
-For defenders, the lesson is that most of this is invisible, so reducing your external footprint matters more than trying to detect the recon itself.
+For defenders, the hard lesson is that most of this is invisible, so reducing your external footprint matters far more than trying to detect the recon itself.
+A common client mistake shows up here early: treating the red team like a pentest and asking for a list of every exposed asset.
+That is a coverage question, and the team will ignore everything that does not lead toward the goal.

 Initial access is the transition from outside to inside, and for most red teams it comes through people rather than raw exploits.
-The most common vector is spear-phishing, a crafted email or message that delivers a payload or harvests credentials, which is why social engineering is so central to red teaming.
-Other paths include exploiting an exposed, vulnerable service on the perimeter, abusing valid credentials found in a breach dump, or in some engagements physical entry to plant a device.
+The most common vector is spear-phishing (T1566 in MITRE ATT&CK, with T1566.001 for a malicious attachment and T1566.002 for a link), a crafted message that delivers a payload or harvests credentials, which is why social engineering is so central to red teaming.
+Other paths include exploiting an exposed vulnerable service on the perimeter, abusing valid credentials from a breach dump (T1078, Valid Accounts), or in some engagements physical entry to plant a device.

-This stage maps to the Initial Access tactic in MITRE ATT&CK.
-The defensive value is high here: email security, multi-factor authentication, and user-awareness training are exactly what determines whether this stage succeeds.
-A red team that cannot phish its way in tells you your awareness program is working.
-One that lands a foothold on the first attempt tells you where to invest.
+The defensive value is high here, and the detections that SHOULD fire are concrete: the email gateway flagging the lure, EDR catching a macro spawning a child process, or an alert on the first beacon leaving the network.
+A red team that cannot phish its way in tells you your awareness program is working; one that lands a foothold on the first attempt tells you exactly where to invest.
 The goal is a single reliable entry point, not breadth, so the team needs only one user to click.
+Email security, multi-factor authentication, and user-awareness training are the controls that decide whether this stage succeeds at all.

 How do red teams establish a foothold and move laterally?